App version: 0.1.0

 • Fast: Compared to bank loans, online business loan applications typically require less paperwork and can be processed much faster due to technology.

-• Able to compare multiple options: With online lender comparison tools, you can compare different lending options matched to your qualifications and needs with just a few clicks of your mouse.
+• Able to compare multiple options: With online lender comparison tools, you can compare different lending options matched to your qualifications and needs quickly and easily.

 • Readily available: Online business loans are available at various rates, terms, and conditions for businesses of any size and with various funding needs.
 No matter what your business needs and goals are, there’s likely an online lender who can help.